7 Essential Steps to Draft a Contract That Prevents Legal Disputes

 How to do it:

-• Specify the location and governing law
+• Specify the jurisdiction and governing law

 Step 5: Manage Risk with Limitation and Indemnity Clauses